Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 The beauty of Brother quick-set bobbins is once the thread goes through the eye of the needle, you’re set!
 There’s no reason to fiddle with drawing up the bobbin thread.
 The sewing machine will do that itself once you start sewing.

-Congrats!
-You’ve now learned how to thread your Brother sewing machine.
-Specifically, threading the upper thread, winding the bobbin, installing the bobbin, and drawing up the lower thread.
+You’ve now learned how to thread a Brother sewing machine.
+Specifically, threading the upper thread, winding the bobbin, installing the bobbin, and drawing up the lower thread when you start sewing.
 If you forget how to thread the next time you go try, just remember, most Brother sewing machines include instructions on the body of the machine!
 Once you’ve practiced threading a few times, you will notice it becomes second nature.
-So keep practicing, and keep sewing!
-Let me know if there’s any way I can help.

 Feel free to check out some easy sewing tutorials while you’re here!
 And, if you’re completely new to sewing, read more about the best threads for a Brother sewing machine to see what threads are compatible with your new machine.